Butorphanol Nasal SprayPronunciation

-Butorphanol tartrate nasal solution exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient’s risk prior to prescribing butorphanol tartrate nasal solution, and monitor all patients regularly for the development of these behaviors or conditions [see WARNINGS].
+Butorphanol tartrate nasal spray exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
+Assess each patient’s risk prior to prescribing butorphanol tartrate nasal spray, and monitor all patients regularly for the development of these behaviors and conditions (see WARNINGS).

 Life-Threatening Respiratory Depression

-Serious, life-threatening, or fatal respiratory depression may occur with use of butorphanol tartrate nasal solution.
-Monitor for respiratory depression, especially during initiation of butorphanol tartrate nasal solution or following a dose increase [see WARNINGS].
+Serious, life-threatening, or fatal respiratory depression may occur with use of butorphanol tartrate nasal spray.
+Monitor for respiratory depression, especially during initiation of butorphanol tartrate nasal spray or following a dose increase (see WARNINGS).

-Accidental ingestion of even one dose of butorphanol tartrate nasal solution, especially by children, can result in a fatal overdose of butorphanol tartrate nasal solution [see WARNINGS].
+Accidental exposure of butorphanol, especially by children, can result in a fatal overdose of butorphanol (see WARNINGS).

 Neonatal Opioid Withdrawal Syndrome

-Prolonged use of butorphanol tartrate nasal solution during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
-If opioid use is required for a prolonged period in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available [see WARNINGS].
+Prolonged use of butorphanol tartrate nasal spray during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
+If opioid use is required for a prolonged period in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available (see WARNINGS).

 Cytochrome P450 3A4 Interaction

-The concomitant use of butorphanol tartrate nasal solution with all cytochrome P450 3A4 inhibitors may result in an increase in butorphanol tartrate plasma concentrations, which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.
-In addition, discontinuation of a concomitantly used cytochrome P450 3A4 inducer may result in an increase in butorphanol tartrate plasma concentration.
-Monitor patients receiving butorphanol tartrate nasal solution and any CYP3A4 inhibitor or inducer [see CLINICAL PHARMACOLOGY, WARNINGS, PRECAUTIONS; Drug Interactions].
+The concomitant use of butorphanol tartrate nasal spray with all cytochrome P450 3A4 inhibitors may result in an increase in butorphanol plasma concentrations, which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.
+In addition, discontinuation of a concomitantly used cytochrome P450 3A4 inducer may result in an increase in butorphanol plasma concentration.
+Monitor patients receiving butorphanol tartrate nasal spray and any CYP3A4 inhibitor or inducer (see CLINICAL PHARMACOLOGY, WARNINGS, PRECAUTIONS: Drug Interactions).

-Butorphanol tartrate is a white crystalline substance.
+Butorphanol tartrate, USP is a white crystalline substance.
 The dose is expressed as the tartrate salt.
 One milligram of the salt is equivalent to 0.68 mg of the free base.
 The n-octanol/aqueous buffer partition coefficient of butorphanol is 180:1 at pH 7.5.

-Butorphanol Tartrate Nasal Solution, USP is an aqueous solution of butorphanol tartrate for administration as a metered spray to the nasal mucosa.
-Each bottle of Butorphanol Tartrate Nasal Solution, USP contains 2.5 mL of a 10 mg/mL solution of butorphanol tartrate with sodium chloride, citric acid, and benzethonium chloride in purified water with sodium hydroxide and/or hydrochloric acid added to adjust the pH to 4.6 to 5.4.
+Butorphanol tartrate nasal spray, USP is an aqueous solution of butorphanol tartrate for administration as a metered spray to the nasal mucosa.
+Each bottle of butorphanol tartrate nasal spray contains 2.5 mL of a 10 mg/mL solution of butorphanol tartrate with 6.5 mg sodium chloride, 1 mg citric acid, 1.2 mg sodium hydroxide, 0.2 mg benzethonium chloride in purified water with sodium hydroxide and/or hydrochloric acid added to adjust the pH to 5.0.
 The pump reservoir must be fully primed (see PATIENT INSTRUCTIONS) prior to initial use.
-After initial priming each metered spray delivers an average of 1 mg of butorphanol tartrate and the 2.5 mL bottle will deliver an average of 14 to 15 doses of Butorphanol Tartrate Nasal Solution, USP.
+After initial priming each metered spray delivers an average of 1.0 mg of butorphanol tartrate and the 2.5 mL bottle will deliver an average of 14 to 15 doses of butorphanol tartrate nasal spray.
 If not used for 48 hours or longer, the unit must be reprimed (see PATIENT INSTRUCTIONS).
-With intermittent use requiring repriming before each dose, the 2.5 mL bottle will deliver an average of 8 to 10 doses of Butorphanol Tartrate Nasal Solution, USP depending on how much repriming is necessary.
+With intermittent use requiring repriming before each dose, the 2.5 mL bottle will deliver an average of 8 to 10 doses of butorphanol tartrate nasal spray depending on how much repriming is necessary.

 Nausea and/or vomiting may be produced by doses of 1 mg or more administered by any route.